RedBeardLab/rediSQL/doc/docs/references.md

 For each command, it exposes first the name and then the syntax and finally a brief explanation of what is going on inside the code.

-Where is possible it provides also an estimate of the complexity since we are talking about databases not all queries have the same time and spatial complexity.
+Where is possible, it provides also an estimate of the complexity but since we are talking about databases not all queries have the same time and spatial complexity.

 Finally, if it is appropriate the document also provides several references to external material that the interested reader can use to understand better the dynamics of every and each command.